Don’t Let the Work Around Become the Workflow – Optimizing Your Department with Data

 Taking shortcuts in sterile processing leads to numerous negative consequences.
 For example:

-• Patient safety – Any time that an IFU isn’t followed, or a test is missed, patient safety is compromised.
+• Patient safety – Failing to follow an IFU or missing a test compromises patient safety

-• Damage & repair – Mishandled devices are more likely to get damaged, leading to costly repairs and a lack of availability for the OR.
+• Damage & repair – Mishandling devices increases the likelihood of damage, leading to costly repairs and reduced availability for the OR.

 • Bioburden build-up – When instruments aren’t properly reprocessed according to their IFU, bioburden and excess chemicals can build up, leading to premature wear and failure, reducing the useful life of your device inventory.